 Abatements and refunds are limited by law to two years, § 39-10-114(1)(a)(I)(A), C.R.S.
 During calendar year 2021, a petitioner may only request an abatement or refund for tax years 2019 and/or 2020.

 To file for an abatement or refund of taxes, the owner/petitioner must complete Section I of the “Petition for Abatement or Refund of Taxes.”
 Property is valued based on the property’s physical characteristics in place on January 1 of the valuation year in question.

 With the market approach to value, the actual value of property is determined by analysis of comparable properties that sold within a specified time period.
-For tax year 2018, that time period is July 1, 2014 through June 30, 2016.
-For tax year 2019, that time period is July 1, 2016 through June 30, 2018.
+For tax years 2019 and 2020, that time period is from July 1, 2016 – June 30, 2018.
 However, in cases where comparable sales are limited, the assessor is authorized to consider sales that occurred prior to June 30, in six-month increments, up to five years prior to June 30.
 If the petitioner attaches sales information to an abatement petition to support a lower valuation for the property, the information must be from the appropriate time period described above.
 Sales information submitted from outside the proper time period for a given tax year cannot be considered by the county assessor or the board of county commissioners when reviewing your abatement petition.